eclipse-kuksa/kuksa.val.feeders/dbc2val/mapping/mapping.md

 It is allowed (but not recommended) to have multiple entries for the same from-value.
 In that case the feeder will arbitrarily select one of the mappings.

+The from/to values must be compatible with DBC and VSS type respectively.
+Numerical values must be written without quotes.
+For boolean signals `true` and `false` without quotes is recommended, as that is valid values in both Yaml and JSON.
+If using Yaml (*.vspec) as source format quoting string values is optional.
+Quotes may however be needed if the value otherwise could be misinterpreted as a [Yaml 1.1](https://yaml.org/type/bool.html) literal.
+Typical examples are values like `yes` which is a considered as a synonym to `true`.
+If using JSON all strings must be quoted.

 ## Evaluation Logics

 For each VSS-DBC combination the feeder stores a timestamp and a value.